JackSawyerWATX/remainingSenate/README.md

 ## Key Points

 1. Input:
-    * A string <senate> where each character represents a senator:
+    * A string "senate" where each character represents a senator:
         * 'R' for Republican
         * 'D' for Democrat
     * The string represents the order of senators participating in the voting process.